-Sapropterin dihydrochloride powder for oral solution is a phenylalanine hydroxylase activator indicated to reduce blood phenylalanine (Phe) levels in adult and pediatric patients one month of age and older with hyperphenylalaninemia (HPA) due to tetrahydrobiopterin- (BH4-) responsive Phenylketonuria (PKU).
+---INDICATIONS AND USAGE--Sapropterin dihydrochloride powder for oral solution is a phenylalanine hydroxylase activator indicated to reduce blood phenylalanine (Phe) levels in adult and pediatric patients one month of age and older with hyperphenylalaninemia (HPA) due to tetrahydrobiopterin-(BH4-) responsive Phenylketonuria (PKU).
 Sapropterin dihydrochloride powder for oral solution is to be used in conjunction with a Phe-restricted diet.
 (1)

-....DOSAGE AND ADMINISTRATION-All patients with PKU who are being treated with sapropterin dihydrochloride powder for oral solution should also be treated with a Phe-restricted diet, including dietary protein and Phe restriction.
-(2.1 Pediatric patients 1 month to 6 years: The recommended starting dosage of sapropterin dihydrochloride powder for oral solution is 10 mg/kg administered orally once daily.
-(2.2)
+····DOSAGE AND ADMINISTRATION ···· All patients with PKU who are being treated with sapropterin dihydrochloride powder for oral solution should also be treated with a Phe-restricted diet, including dietary protein and Phe restriction.
+(2.1)

-Patients 7 years and older.
-The recommended starting dosage of sapropterin dihydrochloride powder for oral solution is 10 to 20 mg/kg administered orally once daily.
-(2.2)
+- Starting Dosage Pediatric patients 1 month to 6 years: The recommended starting dose of sapropterin dihydrochloride powder for oral solution is $10\,mg/kg$ taken once daily.
+(2.1) - Patients 7 years and older: The recommended starting dose of sapropterin dihydrochloride powder for oral solution is 10 to 20 mg/kg taken once daily.
+(2.1)

-Doses of sapropterin dihydrochloride powder for oral solution may be adjusted in the range of 5 to 20 mg/kg taken once daily.
-(2.2)
+Doses of sapropterin dihydrochloride powder for oral solution may be adjusted in the range of 5 to 20